The Bridge Collaborative operates under the direction of our Secretariat members who guide decision-making and the implementation of our work.

-KATHARINE KREIS, Secretariat Member
+KATHARINE KREIS, MPH, Secretariat Member

 Katharine Kreis is the Director of Strategic Initiatives and Lead for Nutrition Innovation at PATH.
 Her work is predominantly focused on identifying new tools, technologies and methodologies to help better track, predict, target and address malnutrition.
 Prior to joining PATH, Katharine held senior positions at the Global Alliance For Improved Nutrition and the Bill & Melinda Gates Foundation.
 She also served as a US Foreign Service officer with the US Agency for International Development, where she managed a development portfolio aimed at improving health outcomes.
 Katharine has served on a number of advisory councils, including the Micronutrient Forum and the World Economic Forum’s Global Agenda Council on Nutrition.

 Lydia Olander directs the Ecosystem Services Program and is an adjunct associate professor at the Nicholas Institute for Environmental Policy Solutions at Duke University.
 She leads the National Ecosystem Services Partnership which has worked with the US government to incorporate ecosystem services into federal decision making.
 She also works on environmental markets and mitigation, including forestry and agricultural-based climate mitigation; wetland, stream and endangered species mitigation; and water quality trading.